Estinox/estinox.github.io/_posts/2016-10-29-Meta-Rotate-Cpp.md

 Happy Halloween!
 If anyone is looking for a well-presented C++ core concept video, at msdn, Stephen T. Lavavej, has a series of [videos](https://channel9.msdn.com/Series/C9-Lectures-Stephan-T-Lavavej-Core-C-){:target="blank"} which are highly recommended.

 I’m sure many of us have heard how the compiler is Turing complete.
 In Stephen’s [8th video](https://channel9.msdn.com/Series/C9-Lectures-Stephan-T-Lavavej-Core-C-/Stephan-T-Lavavej-Core-Cpp-8-of-n){:target="blank"}, he showed us how to manipulate template parameters to sort an int array of arbitrary length during compile time using variadic template metaprogramming.
-Mind == Blown.
+Mind = Blown.

-Thought I get my hands dirty and implement the [rotate](http://en.cppreference.com/w/cpp/algorithm/rotate){:target="blank"} algorithm from std’s algorithm library.
+Okay, the TMP isn't rotating, but I thought I get my hands dirty by implementing the [rotate](http://en.cppreference.com/w/cpp/algorithm/rotate){:target="blank"} algorithm from STL’s algorithm library.
 Rotate takes a list and shuffles all the elements forward by one, with the element at the front of the list being pushed to the back.

 <!--more-->